dashenter/DBL/README.md

 This repository has been created to fulfill the requirements of the JBG030 course at the Technical University of Eindhoven.

 ## Overview

-This repository contains multiple files, each serving a specific purpose.
+This repository contains multiple Jupyter Notebooks and databases, each serving a specific purpose.

+### Jupyter Notebooks

 - `DataBaseCreation.ipynb`: This Jupyter Notebook contains the code to create the 'dbl_10' database.
 The database size is approximately 6.6 GB.